dovecot/documentation/source/configuration_manual/authentication/sql.rst

 SQL
 ====

 SQL can be used for both passdb and userdb lookups.
-If the args parameter in passdb sql and userdb sql contain the exact same filename, only one SQL connection is used for both passdb and userdb lookups.
+If all the SQL settings for the passdb and userdb are equal, only one SQL connection is used for both passdb and userdb lookups.

 .. contents::